Tommy-B-Git/src/README.md

   when prompted for password type ‘foo’.
 5. Navigate to your root folder of the application, i.e., ‘cd src’

+## Password

+To log into admin area u/n 'your name' p/w 'your name'.
+Validation will not permit anything else or an empty string.

 ## Deployment

 1. In Terminal, open a new tab to run your server.
 Navigate to your root folder once again, in this case, ‘cd src’